shap0011/terraform-azure/README.md

 # Terraform Azure Resource Group Setup

-This project demonstrates how to create an Azure Resource Group using Terraform and the AzureRM provider.
+This project demonstrates how to create an Azure Resource Group and a Virtual Network using Terraform and the AzureRM provider.

 ---